-What Is Your Opinion of the Abortion Abolition Movement?
+What Are Your Thoughts on the Abortion Abolition Movement?

 Question from a reader:

 A group called Abolish Human Abortion says that by supporting prolife organizations, strategies, and abortion-limiting laws, we actually give credence to abortion, and instead should only support their version of “biblical abolitionism.”
-What is your opinion of this?
+What are your thoughts on this?

 Answer from Eternal Perspective Ministries: